-How to find the best breast surgeon in Singapore for your needs?
+How do you find the best breast surgeon in Singapore for your needs?

-If you’re seeking a breast surgeon, these are the points you should consider:
+If you are seeking a breast surgeon, these are the points you should consider:

 - Convenience and overall patient experience versus cost (public vs private)

-- Type of procedure you prefer - if you’re considering niche procedures such as, MIS (Minimally Invasive Surgery), oncoplastic breast surgery, you have to be more specific in your searches for your doctor
+- Type of procedure you prefer - if you are considering niche procedures such as minimally invasive surgery, or oncoplastic breast surgery, you have to be more specific in your searches for your surgeon

 - Training, accolades, and experience - You can always find the information from the doctor’s biography.

-- Feedback from patients - You can find them from the patient support groups available in Singapore, e.g. Breast Cancer Foundation, KK Alpine Blossoms.
+- Feedback from patients - You can find them from the patient support groups available in Singapore, e.g. Breast Cancer Foundation and KK Alpine Blossoms.

-- The transparency of the doctors ability - It's important that your doctor is upfront with the procedures that they are able to perform.
+- The transparency of the doctor's ability - It is important that your doctor is upfront with the procedures that they are able to perform.
 They should not hide options that they are unable to do, and push you towards the procedures that they offer.

 - The doctor's treatment philosophy - You should find a doctor that you feel comfortable with, and can relate to.

-On the other hand, from my experience, doctors have a preference for taking in patients that understands their treatment philosophy.
+On the other hand, from my experience, doctors have a preference for taking in patients who understand their treatment philosophy.

 In my practice, I appreciate an open discussion with my patients.
-I don't prescribe a fixed treatment plan because I believe that my role is to educate the patients on their available options, and have them take their time to think about what's best for themselves.
+I do not prescribe a fixed treatment plan because I believe that my role is to educate the patients on their available options, and have them take their time to think about what is best for themselves.

-I pride myself on being able to provide a complete range of treatment options.
+I pride myself on being able to provide a wide range of treatment options.

 Patients should always stay calm, and resist the urge to rush into surgery.

 From my experience, upon the diagnosis of breast cancer, I would recommend my patients to undergo surgery in the next few weeks.
-There’s a lot to take in in just one session, so it's common for my patients to come back for a few more consultations before their surgery date.
+There is a lot to take in in just one session, so it is common for my patients to come back for a few more consultations before their surgery date.